Statistical properties of worm algorithms for two dimensional frustrated Ising models: Introduction

-An early implementation of a worm algorithm in the context of classical Monte Carlo simulations used the high-temperature expansion representation, and updated closed path configurations through the motion of end points of a disconnected path.\cite{Prokofev_Svistunov} A similar idea was also used to develop a worm algorithm for the quantum rotor model in $d=2$ spatial dimensions using the link-current representation (divergence-free configurations of current variables on links of the equivalent classical $d+1=3$ dimensional space-time lattice).\cite{Alet_Sorenson,Alet_Sorenson_1} The construction creates a charged defect (with non-zero divergence of the link current) at the tail, and a corresponding antidefect at the head.
-In this case, the worm maintains detailed balance in the configuration space relevant to the sampling of the single-particle Green function of the system.\cite{Wallin_Sorenson_Girvin_Young} In quantum Monte Carlo simulations of other bosonic systems, a similar worm algorithm has been used both in the framework of imaginary time worldline formulations,\cite{Suzuki,Hirsch_et_al} and the stochastic series expansion (SSE) approach\cite{Sandvik} to perform non-local changes in the configuration.
-In this case too, the defects at the head and the tail of the worm correspond to creation and annihilation of a particle,\cite{Dorneich_Troyer} allowing access to configurations relevant to the sampling of the single-particle Green function.
+An early implementation of a worm algorithm in the context of classical Monte Carlo simulations used the high-temperature expansion representation, and updated closed path configurations that represent terms in this expansion.\cite{Prokofev_Svistunov} A similar idea was also used to develop a worm algorithm for the quantum rotor model in $d=2$ spatial dimensions using the link-current representation (divergence-free configurations of current variables on links of the equivalent classical $d+1=3$ dimensional space-time lattice).\cite{Alet_Sorensen,Alet_Sorensen_1} The construction creates a charged defect (with nonzero divergence of the link current) at the tail, and a corresponding antidefect at the head.
+In this case, the worm maintains detailed balance in the configuration space relevant to the sampling of the single-particle Green's function of the system.\cite{Wallin_Sorensen_Girvin_Young} In quantum Monte Carlo simulations of other bosonic systems, a similar worm algorithm has been used both in the framework of imaginary time worldline formulations,\cite{Suzuki,Hirsch_et_al} and the stochastic series expansion (SSE) approach\cite{Sandvik} to perform non-local changes in the configuration.
+In this case too, the defects at the head and the tail of the worm correspond to creation and annihilation of a particle,\cite{Dorneich_Troyer} allowing access to configurations relevant to the sampling of the single-particle Green's function.